Closed

 Overview

-This initiative offers up to $499,999 to help Ontario primary producers and processors diversify markets and strengthen trade resilience.
-It supports market planning, market development, and equipment or technology investments for agricultural, food, and beverage products.
+Ontario’s Market Diversification and Trade Resiliency Initiative supports primary producers and processors in Ontario through funding for market diversification and trade resiliency.
+It covers planning, marketing, new product development, and equipment or technology investments for agricultural, food, and beverage products.

 /100